{{ item.label }}: {{ item.title }}

 • Reflect on the lived experience of a young person with lived experience

-• Update your knowledge on national developments and learning
+• Update your knowledge on national developments including the CAMHS role in 10 year plan, neighbourhood health and Young Futures Hubs

-• Supporting the transition from child to adult mental health services
+• Better manage the transition from Child to Adult services

 • Self assess and reflect on your own practice